Transcription: How to Create an Effective and Compliant Batch Record

 Dr. James Blackwell: Well yeah it’s not part of the batch review process.
 This is a service where we have validated software specific to stability data, so it’ll actually do the statistical analysis around that and we can produce a compliant report to that, so it’s not specific to a batch record.

-Terri: Okay then they want to know how do we deploy Process Pad in a batch review?
+Terri: Okay then they want to know how do we deploy a Continued Process Verification solution in a batch review?

 Terri: Okay I think we have time for maybe one more question; how do you handle instruments that are not out of spec but have enough offset to invalidate results?